Ecclesial ConsumerismJul 5th, 2010 | By Bryan Cross | Category: Blog Posts

 Paradoxically, however, every form of ecclesial consumerism is finally unsatisfying.
 The deepest desire of the human heart is union with the God in whose image we are made, not the god who is made in our image.
 The ‘church’ formed by way of ecclesial consumerism is thus shaped in the form of our self-perceived needs and desires; not in the divine form that alone can meet those needs.
 And so church-in-our-own-image cannot be ultimately satisfying; we end up demanding from it what it cannot provide to us, leaving behind a trail of bitter, burned out, and disillusioned people.

 Ecclesial consumerism carries with it a crucial theological assumption.
 The church-shopping phenomenon presupposes that none of the churches is the true Church that Christ founded.
 That’s precisely why the church-shopper believes he can pick whichever presently existing church best suits him.
-If, however, one of the present churches is the true Church that Christ founded, and the others are to some degree or other mere imitations, then none of those other criteria (e.g. quality of preaching, conformity to one’s own interpretation, musical endowment, child care provision, community, etc.) is relevant in determining where to be on Sunday mornings.
+If, however, one of the present churches is the true Church that Christ founded, and the others are to some degree or other mere imitations, then none of those other criteria (e.g. quality of preaching, conformity to one’s own interpretation, musical endowment, child care provision, community, etc.) is finally relevant in determining where to be on Sunday mornings.
 Only if none of the existing churches is the one, holy, catholic and apostolic Church that Christ founded do the other criteria become relevant.
-In short, only if Christ never founded a visible universal Church, or it ceased to exist no longer exists, does ecclesial consumerism become an option.2
+In short, only if Christ never founded a visible universal Church, or it ceased to exist, does ecclesial consumerism become an option.2

 In the proper order of inquiry, however, one can engage in ecclesial consumerism only after one has established that either Christ never founded a visible universal Church, or that it ceased to exist and no longer exists.
 But the invisible-church ecclesiology underlying the contemporary practice of church-shopping is typically taken for granted, never established.3 Invisible-church ecclesiology is part of the theological air we breath in our present religious culture, so familiar and ubiquitous that it remains unnoticed and unconsidered to all those within it.

 This is why ecclesial consumerists typically do not know that they are ecclesial consumerists.
-And this is why they assume that every other Christian thinks about church as they do.
+They typically assume that every other Christian thinks about church as they do.
 When they encounter Catholics, they generally treat Catholics as if Catholics are church-shoppers too, i.e. as if the Catholic is a Catholic only because the Catholic finds the Catholic Church most satisfying to his personal needs and tastes, and not because the Catholic believes that the Catholic Church is the one, holy, catholic and apostolic Church founded by Christ, and whose bishops assembled in ecumenical council at Nicea in A.D.
 325 and again in Constantinople in A.D.
 381 to state the Church’s faith concerning herself with those very words, “one, holy, catholic and apostolic.”
 The church-shopper is not trying to be rude or offensive; he simply has no concept of “the true Church founded by Christ.”
 The concept does not even fit within his theological paradigm.

 St. Paul predicted the coming of ecclesial consumerism when he wrote: